 Sending an item to GoldPaid from Chorley

 It begins online: a Chorley shop messages GoldPaid on WhatsApp, shares photos and asks whatever it needs to before deciding anything.
-The PR postcode area covers Chorley, and if an item is posted it moves on Royal Mail Special Delivery Guaranteed, a tracked and insured service timed for next-working-day arrival to GB mainland addresses.
+The PR postcode area covers Chorley, and if an item is posted it moves on Royal Mail Special Delivery Guaranteed, a tracked and signed-for service timed for next-working-day arrival to GB mainland addresses.

 For a specialist precious-metal buyer, the nearest cities are Preston, about 11 miles north, and Manchester, around 25 miles to the south-east.
 Even the shorter trip means a volunteer leaving the shop, carrying valuable stock, and giving up a working morning.